maxhoffmann/old-maximilianhoffmann.com/article/better-font-rendering-on-osx/_better-font-rendering-on-osx.md

 The two main factors which define how fonts will look on displays are their hinting and the operating system’s rendering algorithm.
-That’s the reason why trying different fonts is important as well as testing them on different devices, operating systems, browsers and browser versions.
+Therefore trying different fonts on different devices, operating systems, browsers and browser versions is the only way to get an idea how they will be presented to users.

-Photoshop doesn’t use the system’s font rendering and therefore text looks very differently.
+Photoshop doesn’t use the system’s font rendering so that text looks very differently.
 One could use [Sketch](http://www.bohemiancoding.com/sketch/) as an alternative, but it’s best to design in the medium itself—the browser.
 Style guides or new tools like [Typecast](http://typecast.com/) and [Macaw](http://macaw.co/) are great for a responsive workflow.

 ### Font rendering on OS X

 Due to its sub-pixel antialiasing algorithm OS X tends to render light text on dark backgrounds too bold.
-Using icon fonts sometimes leads to more [blurry](http://people.mozilla.org/~jdaggett/tests/social-waterfall.html) rendering.
+Using icon fonts sometimes leads to [blurry](http://people.mozilla.org/~jdaggett/tests/social-waterfall.html) rendering.

 Fortunately developers can influence how browsers render text on OS X. Webkit/Chromium-based browsers offer `-webkit-font-smoothing` and  Firefox [recently added](https://bugzilla.mozilla.org/show_bug.cgi?id=857142) `-moz-osx-font-smoothing` to version 25 (currently Nightly build).